kshetline/aw-clock/README.md

 ### Time keeping

 By default, this application uses GPS-synced system time, if available, or uses a default pool of NTP time servers (keeping its own time via NTP, rather than using the system clock).
-You can configure the use of different time servers, however, you should not choose Google or Facebook time servers, or any other NTP server that implements “leap second smearing“, if you want the Astronomy/Weather Clock to be able to accurately display leap seconds as shown below:
+You can configure the use of different time servers, however, you should not choose Google or Facebook time servers, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to accurately display leap seconds as shown below:

 ![Hypothetical leap second](https://shetline.com/readme/aw-clock/3.8.0/moment_of_leap_second.jpg)